 We ask that ambassadors commit to both Fall 2021 and Winter 2022 semesters.
 If you plan to graduate in December 2021, you are eligible to apply and participate for fall semester only.

 Additionally, SAT ambassadors are required to attend monthly team meetings to learn about new events and initiatives at the Hub in order to promote Hub resources and activities, provide insight, and participate in exclusive opportunities with Hub staff, LSA alums and employers.

 Examples of past activities include:

-Survey feedback on the naming of a new mentorship tool
+- Complete a survey on the naming of a new mentorship tool set to be launched

-Survey input about a new virtual resume tool that the Hub is piloting
+- Provide input on a new virtual résumé tool that the Hub is piloting

 Who is eligible?